lowerednonce/dexportiti/README.md

   - [X] save and use CDN served content locally (attachments/avatars/icons/emojis/stickers)
   - [ ] shift/port to another way to host a local web server easily
 - [ ] misc. utilities
+    - [X] utility script to fix improper export to work better with JS
     - [ ] convert exports to a proper database format
     - [ ] index chats and make statistics